 YouTube Banner Template

-To create a YouTube banner image (also called YouTube Channel Art), you should start by creating an image that’s 2560 x 1440 px.
-The “safe space” within this for important text, images & info is 1546 x 423 px and should be located in the center of the image.
+To create a YouTube banner image (also called YouTube Channel Art), you should start by creating an image that’s 2560 x 1440 pixels.
+The “safe space” within this for important text, images & info is 1546 x 423 pixels and should be located in the center of the image.
 See the example below:

 While YouTube allows you to slightly adjust the overall crop if you upload a large image, it does not allow you to tweak the mobile or desktop crop points within the image.
 The mobile crop will always be at the center of the large image.